afnankhan232/Final_CRM/notes.md

         - DONE Create Signal to trigger and create a -> [default project]
         - DONE Creation From for Project
         - DONE A Pop-up window views for creating new project
-        - ONGOING Edit Form for Project
+        - REMOVE Edit Form for Project
-        - ONGOING Deletion Form for Project
+        - DONE Deletion Form for Project

     - DONE Client (store the contact info)
         - DONE Database Model